JohnSnowLabs/spark-nlp/README.md

 For more examples you can visit our dedicated [repository](https://github.com/JohnSnowLabs/spark-nlp-workshop) to showcase all Spark NLP use cases!

-## Usage

-## Requirements

-In order to use Spark NLP you need the following requirements:

-* Java 8
-* Apache Spark 2.4.x

 ## Apache Spark Support

-Spark NLP *2.4.4* has been built on top of Apache Spark 2.4.4
+Spark NLP *2.4.5* has been built on top of Apache Spark 2.4.x

 | Spark NLP   |   Apache Spark 2.3.x  | Apache Spark 2.4.x |
 |-------------|-----------------------|--------------------|